Agnes Behrman (1883)

 Final Voyage

-October 30, 1898.
-While moored in Hedgehog Harbor, Door County, Wisconsin, the Agnes Behrman's anchor lost its hold, and the scow struck bottom at Hedgehog Harbor pier.
-The vessel's hull eventually broke apart.
-The cargo was damaged and the ship proved a total loss.
+On October 30, 1898, while moored in Hedgehog Harbor, Door County, Wisconsin, the Agnes Behrman's anchor lost hold and began to drag.
+Before anything could be done, the Behrman struck bottom at the pier.
+The vessel's hull eventually broke apart, damaging the $200 in cargo and proving the ship to be a total loss.
+The Behrman was not insured.

 Map